 While it is very similar, it’s more about being ok with the way you are and accepting yourself completely.

 It is a beautiful peace inside you and it doesn’t need to be shown to everyone around like confidence – it is yours only.
 A little treasure box inside your heart, filled with contentment and bliss.

-But sometimes this box gets empty.
-For many reasons, big and small, you may find yourself being not so comfortable with who you are.
+But sometimes this box can get empty.
+For many reasons, big and small, you may find yourself not feeling comfortable in your own skin, or with who you are.

 Well, the good news – these are all lies, and not because I want to create here some drama.

 There is no rule of what is normal.
 The only thing we have is a feeling or intuition of what is “ok”.
 And we use it as a guide.

-We rarely question our own beliefs, little sneaky lies start to infiltrate our mindset and create invisible barriers.
+We rarely question our own beliefs, so these sneaky little lies tend to infiltrate our mindset and create invisible barriers.

 1. Your friends are already having their first child and you’re not even married yet.
 You think you’re not good enough and that you’re late in life.

 There is no rule when you should be having a first baby (except the biological rule of fertile age).